-Friday afternoon/evening Camp at Buck Island Lake with an evening social around the fire with beer.
+Friday afternoon/evening Camp at Winter Camp, near Spyder Lake with an evening social around the fire with beer.

-Saturday staggered groups departing from 7-12 from Buck Island Lake.
+Saturday staggered groups departing from 7-12 leaving Winter Camp.

-Saturday Camp at Rubicon Springs with a Saturday evening Social at Rubicon Springs, Beer and firewood will be provided.
+Saturday Camp at Rubicon Springs with a Saturday evening Social at Rubicon Springs, Beer and firewood ( Fire depends on Camp hoast, or we’ll use propane) will be provided.

 Sunday staggered groups departing from 7 am from Rubicon Springs, options of through Cadillac Hill to Lake Tahoe or return to Loon Lake (Option for those trailering or running both directions).